mikakallberg/Milestone-Project-1/README.md

 - __Error page__

--If for some reason the user tries to find a page that doesn't exist, a 404.error page appear.
+- If for some reason the user tries to find a page that doesn't exist, a 404.error page appear.
--The Error page is designed to have the same structure as the Home page, this is to connect even a missfired browser to the website.
+- The Error page is designed to have the same structure as the Home page, this is to connect even a missfired browser to the website.
--A clear message without distractions are used to guide the user to a solution to their problem.
+- A clear message without distractions are used to guide the user to a solution to their problem.

 ![404 Error](assets/images/errorpage.png)